CCE Research Lab

 Calendar :

-• For the selected projects, follow-up sessions are organized from November to March at the CCE (feasibility studies, critical analysis, creation of a reference field,
+- For selected projects, follow-up sessions are organised from November to March at the CCE (feasibility studies, critical analysis, constitution of a reference field, project economics…).

 Teachers and technicians: Serge PAYEN, Jessie Derogy and Arnaud BORDE.